Symphony No. 2 (Elgar): Composition and influences

 In every movement its form and above all its climax were clearly in Elgar's mind.
 Indeed, as he has often told me, it is the climax which he invariably settles first.
 But withal there is a great mass of fluctuating material which might fit into the work as it developed in his mind to finality – for it had been created in the same "oven" which had cast them all.
 Nothing satisfied him until itself and its context seemed, as he said, inevitable.

 These remarks, recounted by Elgar's friend Charles Sanford Terry, shed light on Elgar's creative process.
-Some sketches of the Symphony No. 2 date back to 1903, a letter from October of that year indicating an idea for a symphony in E-flat major to be dedicated to his friend and conductor Hans Richter.
+Some sketches of the Symphony No. 2 date back to 1903, a letter from October of that year indicating an idea for a symphony in E♭ major to be dedicated to his friend and conductor Hans Richter.
 The symphony was set aside during the composition of In the South, Symphony No. 1, and the Violin Concerto.
 Rejected ideas from the latter work and earlier sketches joined the material Elgar began developing in late 1910 to complete the piece.

 The symphony's thematic material, like much of Elgar's work, consists of short, closely interrelated motives which he develops via repetition, sequential techniques, and subtle cross references.
 Harmonically, the piece often borders on tonal ambiguity, with the composer employing musical devices such as chromaticism and, in the third movement, a whole tone scale in order to heighten the feeling of tonal uncertainty.
 Elgar also tends to emphasise a tonic-subdominant dichotomy rather than the more typical dominant; examples of this include the C minor Larghetto's second theme in F major, and the A♭ major beginning to the first movement's recapitulation.
 The repetition of similar rhythm forms an essential part of the structural backbone of the piece, much in the manner of Brahms.